 Jesus, in John 7:37, makes an invitation to anyone who is thirsty, to come to Him and drink.
 He was speaking about the Holy Spirit Who would come after He went back to the Father.
-The invitation was not just for anyone, but anyone that is thirsty.
+The invitation was not just for anyone, but those that are thirsty.
 We all know that you cannot force people to drink if they are not thirsty, and to be eligible for the rivers of living water that Jesus spoke about, you must thirst for it.

 Why is it that so many Christians are satisfied with so little if so much is available to them?
 It is sad to see how some even try to justify their spiritual drought using Scripture, examples of great people that they knew, or God’s will for them.
 It is, of course, not easy for the rationally-minded to open up to spiritual things.
 The natural mind simply cannot understand the things of the Spirit; the only way you can perceive it, is by faith, and faith begins where the will of God is known.

 If you then, being evil, know how to give good gifts to your children, how much more will your heavenly Father give the Holy Spirit to those who ask Him!”
 (Luke 11:13)